-■ List Users Button
+List Users Button

 When you click this button, the application displays the User List dialog.
 This dialog lists the logon IDs of the users who are logged in to the database you are attempting to open.
-For more information, see "Completing the User List in Company Dialog," page B-9.
+For more information, see "Completing the User List Dialog," page C-8.

-Appendix C Custom Import Helper
+Appendix D Custom Import Helper